 In order to convince ourselves of the usefulness of this method of judging of the distance of various objects, he proposes the simple experiment of suspending a ring by a thread, so that its side may be turned towards us, and the hole in it to the right and left hand, or, in other words, that we look at it edgeways.
-If we then take a small rod, bent at the end, and retire from the ring only two or three paces, covering one of the eyes with the hand, we may think it very easy to pass the bent end of the rod through the ring, yet, perhaps, upon trial, particularly if done quickly, we shall not be able to succeed above once in a hundred times!
+If we then take a small rod, bent at the end, and retire from the ring only a few paces, covering one of the eyes with the hand, we may think it very easy to pass the bent end of the rod through the ring, yet, perhaps, upon trial, tion of the eye in infancy; but it is also to be considered as a disease of more advanced years, often making its first appearance between twelve and eighteen years of age; as I shall hereafter demonstrate and account for.